imrangosla/Simplified-FTP-Server/README.md

 	- uploads file to server
 3. LS Command
 	- lists files on the server
-4. LLS command
+4. *DONE* LLS command
 	- lists files on the client
 5. QUIT Command
 	- disconnects from server and exits